Why you should soak beans and legumes

 Should you soak beans before cooking them?

-How long should you soak beans for?
+How long should I soak beans?

 You should as a rule of thumb aim for generally 4-12 hours when soaking beans, legumes and lentils.
 Although I’d personally prefer to aim for the 8-12 hour mark.